scale-tone/food-trucks-engineering-challenge/README.md

     ```

     The code will be compiled and started at http://localhost:3000.
 A browser tab with that page should open up automatically, but if not, then navigate to http://localhost:3000 with your browser.

+## Implementation details

+Thanks to [MobX](https://mobx.js.org/README.html), this React app looks very much like a typical [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) app.
+It has a [hierarchy of state objects](https://github.com/scale-tone/food-trucks-engineering-challenge/tree/master/src/states) (aka viewmodels) and a corresponding [hierarchy of pure (stateless) React components](https://github.com/scale-tone/food-trucks-engineering-challenge/tree/master/src/components) (aka views).
+These two hierarchies are welded together at the root level [here](https://github.com/scale-tone/food-trucks-engineering-challenge/blob/master/src/index.tsx#L11).
+For example, [here](https://github.com/scale-tone/food-trucks-engineering-challenge/blob/master/src/states/SearchResultsState.ts) is the state object, that represents the list of search results, and [here](https://github.com/scale-tone/food-trucks-engineering-challenge/blob/master/src/components/SearchResults.tsx) is its markup.

+[HTTP GET requests](https://github.com/scale-tone/cognitive-search-static-web-apps-sample-ui/blob/master/src/states/DetailsDialogState.ts#L102) to Cognitive Search REST API are made by means of [axios](https://www.npmjs.com/package/axios).
+As mentioned before, they do not go directly to Cognitive Search, but are transparently proxied via [these Azure Proxies](https://github.com/scale-tone/cognitive-search-static-web-apps-sample-ui/blob/master/api/proxies.json) - this is where the **api-key** is being applied to them.

+The list of facets and their possible values on the left sidebar is [generated dynamically](https://github.com/scale-tone/food-trucks-engineering-challenge/blob/master/src/states/FacetsState.ts#L15), based on **CognitiveSearchFacetFields** config value and results returned by Cognitive Search.
+The type of each faceted field (and the way it needs to be visualized) is also detected dynamically [here](https://github.com/scale-tone/food-trucks-engineering-challenge/blob/master/src/states/FacetState.ts#L49).
+Multiple faceted field types is currently supported already, and more support is coming.

+## Important note on authN/authZ

+By default there will be **no authentication** configured for your Static Web App instance, so anyone could potentially access it.
+You can then explicitly configure authN/authZ rules [as described here](https://docs.microsoft.com/en-us/azure/static-web-apps/authentication-authorization).
+E.g. to force every user to authenticate via AAD just add the following property: `"allowedRoles": [ "authenticated" ]` to the only one route that is currently defined in [routes.json](https://github.com/scale-tone/food-trucks-engineering-challenge/blob/master/public/routes.json).
+Please remember though, that `authenticated` is a built-in role, which corresponds to anybody anyhow authenticated.
+To restrict the list of allowed users further, you will need to define and assign your own custom roles.